-My good friend Gerry Goldfarb’s last day as general manager at the Holiday Inn & Suites will be Friday, June 21.
+My good friend Gerry Goldfarb’s last day as general manager at the Holiday Inn & Suites was last Friday.

 “It’s been seven years here at the Holiday Inn & Suites and it’s been a wonderful time here in Duluth,” said Goldfarb, who is moving back to the Twin Cities.
 “It’s been a pleasure working for the Labovitz family and the Lion Hotel Group, leading the team at Duluth’s largest hotel with 338 rooms and over 12,000 square feet of meeting and banquet space along with two restaurants.